Pavansomisetty21/-RAG-based-Intelligent-Conversational-AI-Agent-for-Knowledge-Extraction-Using-LangChain-Gemini-LLM/README.md

 This project provides an AI-based conversational assistant that leverages Retrieval-Augmented Generation (RAG) to extract knowledge from PDF documents.
 The system combines text embeddings, vector search, and an LLM to provide answers to user questions.
 Below is a detailed step-by-step workflow of how the application operates:

 ### 1. **Uploading the PDF Document**
-   - Users upload a PDF file through the Streamlit interface.
+   - Users upload a PDF file through the path mentioning on notebook.
 The uploaded file is processed to extract the text using `pdfplumber`, a Python library for extracting text from PDFs.

 ### 2. **Text Extraction**
    - The Notebook utilizes the `pdfplumber` library to extract raw text from the uploaded PDF.
 Each page of the document is parsed, and the resulting text is prepared for further processing.